Looking for some great ways to save money this year?

 This is enough money to pay your cell phone bill annually!

-I personally gave up drinking coffee altogether (back in my college days working 3 jobs – and one of which being sales – I could put down four coffees a day with no effect, but I digress).
+I gave up drinking coffee altogether (back in my college days, working three jobs – one of which was sales – I could put down four coffees a day with no effect, but I digress).

 This has saved me a lot of money.